ugyenn-tsheringg/From-SQL-Database-to-Interactive-Dashboard/README.md

 </div>

 ## Overview
 When it comes to running a successful restaurant, it’s not just about serving great food.
 Behind every pizza sold lies a story of ingredients, staffing schedules, customer behavior, and cost management.
-To explore these hidden layers, I created a fictional dataset (csv) using **Python's Faker** library, inspired by a real-world location—**Pizza Hut in Alor Setar**, Malaysia.
+To explore these hidden layers, I created a fictional dataset (CSV) using **Python's Faker library**, inspired by a real-world location—**Pizza Hut in Alor Setar, Malaysia.** This dataset is a modified version of Ben's Pizzeria dataset, tailored to reflect the context of Alor Setar’s Pizza Hut.
 The primary goal is to uncover sales patterns, identify popular products, understand customer behavior based on time and day, and provide actionable recommendations for business improvement through targeted dashboards.

 ## Problem Statement & Objectives